 Now I am usually skeptical about anything labelled a quick meal or a ready meal and even ready to cook.
 It makes me think “microwave meal” which are not always the healthiest from supermarkets.
 However these are not microwave meals at all.
 Instead it’s a selection of stir frys, curries and other lovely sounding dishes.

-Aldi's new additions which were only launched last month, include Chicken Tikka, Chicken Fajita, BBQ Pork Stir Fry and Beef Stroganoff.
+Aldi’s new additions which were only launched last month, include Chicken Tikka, Chicken Fajita, BBQ Pork Stir Fry and Beef Stroganoff, all of which are Ketogenic according to this website.
 Plus a few other options which Aldi previously had.

 The meals are fresh, not frozen and can be found in the refrigerator section of the store.
 They come in plastic trays, with sections dividing the meat and the vegetables.
 A satchet of sauce will usually be on top too.